YoursTrulyInarius/Space-Invader/README.md

 ```

 ## Version History
+### Version 2.0
+- Restructured workspace codebase directory layout to separate entities and managers
+- Applied dynamic elliptical masking to hide dark border corners on enemy ship sprites
+- Designed new procedural metallic cyan energy bolts for the player (with trailing plasma and sparks)
+- Designed glowing red plasma artillery shells for the enemy (with pulsing halo and hot core)
+- Relocated PNG game sprites to `assets/images/` and updated loader references

 ### Version 1.7
 - Added a pixelated solar system animation to the profile menu screen
 - Polished main menu and button visuals with stronger scene presentation